neil7057/all-about-autism/README.md

     * Comments - A form to allow the user to send comments or requests for further information.

     * There is one additional sub page and a confirmation popup on sucessful/failed email sending:
         -   A Confirmation thank you popup for when a user has successfully submitted a form and an email has been sent.
-Alternatively, A Confirmation thank you popup with a link to send a direct email if the form submission fails.
+Alternatively, a Confirmation thank you popup with a link to send a direct email if the form submission fails.
         -   A 404 page for when a user lands on a non-existent page.

     The site has a navbar which remains central to the screen on desktop, tablet and mobile, this allows a user to access any page they need at any time and is suitable for a first time or returning visitor.
 The active button is a different shape to distinguish it.
 There is also a footer on every page with links to social media sites and the Comments page.